Factbox - How Italy's election works

 Early exit polls and projections will start to come out soon after polls close at 3 p.m.
-(2:00 p.m.
-British time) on Monday and an official result is expected later that evening or early on Tuesday.
+(1400 GMT) on Monday and an official result is expected later that evening or early on Tuesday.

 OPINION POLLS